latentai/example-applications/classifiers/python_inference/README.md

 # LatentAI LRE - Classifier Inference Python example

-This folder contains a python script that employs the LRE model to run an inference example.
-To run this inference example, do the following:
+This folder contains a Python script that employs the LRE model to run an inference example.
+Perform the following to run this inference example:

 1. Install the dependencies on your device.
 [Use the appropriate scripts for your device](../../setup_scripts)
 2. Install the LatentAI runtime engine (`pylre`) by `sudo apt install pylre` in the device.